ptakj/my-database/README.md

 # my-database
-My project database in cpp
+My project database in cpp.
+The goal of the project is to create simple database in c++.